-At Northeast Digital Integrators, we are continually working with our clients, vendors, and suppliers to find the best solutions for our clients.
+At Northeast Digital Integrators, we are continually working with our clients, vendors, and suppliers to find the best AV installations for our commercial and education clients.
 Recently, our customers have been asking for more effective and easier to use systems for hosting online video conferencing.

 Video conferencing has really exploded over the last few years.
 Until recently, it was limited to large corporations and, even those who had access to it were hesitant to use it due to complicated setups and less than optimal performance.
 But thanks to new products like Zoom Rooms, video conferencing has become an attractive option for organizations of all sizes to allow remote attendance to meetings, lectures, and other gatherings via a laptop, smartphone, or tablet.